sibStephen/-Protractor-suite/README.md

 # -Protractor-suite

-This repositroy mainly contains the content of a Protracotr suite(The pattern and code).
+This repository mainly contains the content of a Protractor suite(The pattern and code).

-In order to install protractor along with the Reports library install type the following commands-
+In order to install protractor along with the Report library type the following commands-

 `npm install karma`